Michael-Tio/time-difference-simplifier/README.md

 const timeDifference3 = getTimeDifference(future);
 // Result: Invalid date
 ```
+If your date is in the future, the code will return "Invalid date".
 ## Available result patterns
+Here are all the available result pattern that you can get:
 - Just now (less than or equal to 10 seconds)
 - x second ago / x seconds ago
 - x minute ago / x minutes ago